Frequently Asked Questions

 What will I get in working with Windigo Bay?

-First, you get an expert in how to creatively finance your business: whom to approach, what can be raised, and how to raise it.
-Every financing is a puzzle.
+First, you get an expert in how to creatively finance or restructure your business, or buy another business: whom to approach, what can be raised, how to structure the deals, negotiation skills, and more.
+Every transaction or restructuring is a puzzle.
 Our job is to solve it.

 Second, you'll save time and preserve your sales.
-Raising capital is time-consuming, and without help your sales will drop and your business will slow down as you spend time seeking money on your own.
+Raising capital, M&A and restructuring are all time-consuming activities, and without help your sales will drop and your business will slow down as you spend time seeking money on your own.

 Third, you get our network, our advice, and our wisdom.